-The School of Nursing and Dental Hygiene has a proud tradition of producing caring and skilled professionals that provide for the health needs of our diverse population.
+NAWSON has a proud tradition of producing caring and skilled professionals who provide for the health needs of our diverse population.
 These alumni are an invaluable part of the School that continues to inspire pride in our future graduates.
-Today, more than 4,000 UH Mānoa Nursing alumni stretch the globe.
+Today, more than 4,000 UH Mānoa Nursing alumni stretch across the globe.
 The Alumni Association is a great way to stay connected with this remarkable network of talented and successful professionals.
 Reunite with old friends and classmates or create new connections for professional development.